pitchplay/blog-content/_posts/2016-07-14-polyrhythms.md

 ![](/assets/img/2016-07-15/instrument.png){:width="90%"}

-- set the metronome to a slow eighth note pulse (1 &, 1 &, 1 &)
+- Set the metronome to a slow eighth note pulse (1 &, 1 &, 1 &).
-- now play the triplets over the 2 with your instrument
+- Now play the triplets over the 2 with your instrument.
-- try a scale
+- Try a scale.
-- try improvising
+- Try improvising.

 AUDIO